Financial highlights and outlook

 Supplies of semiconductors were therefore restricted throughout all of 2022, impacting planned vehicle production and consequently deliveries.
 The structural undersupply of semiconductors is likely to continue to be felt in 2023, even though there has been some gradual improvement in the supply of parts since the second half of 2022.
 There were also further restrictions in supply, in relation to batteries for plug-in hybrid and fully electric models, for example.

-Good price enforcement and reductions in sales incentives in the face of strong market demand had a positive impact on the operating profit of the Premium brand group.
+Good price enforcement and reductions in sales incentives in the face of strong market demand had a positive impact on the operating profit of the Progressive brand group.

 Logistics and supply chain affected worldwide